MicrosoftDocs/power-platform/power-platform/admin/copy-security-role.md

 > - You can't copy a security role to a different business unit.
 > - Security role privileges are subject to change with updates and the copied security role could become out-of-date.
 You should periodically check security role privileges.
 See [Create an administrative user and prevent elevation of security role privilege](prevent-elevation-security-role-privilege.md) for an alternative method to assign security role privileges that will change dynamically.

-1. Make sure that you have the System Administrator or equivalent permissions.
+1. Make sure that you have the System Administrator permission.

     Check your security role